markussitzmann/docker-cactvs/README.md

     cd ~/prickly
     ls

-two versions of how to use Cactvs inside a Docker container can be found.
-The version in directory `~/pycactvs` provides starts the Cactvs-extended Python interpreter as provided by the standard Cactvs package and running `cspy`.
-The second version in `~/pycactvs-conda` is a vanilla Python interpreter made available inside a conda environment and loading CACTVS as an external Python module.
+three dockerized application contexts (apps) based on CACTVS can be found.
+Two of these, the version in `./pycactvs` and in`~/pycactvs-conda`, provide CACTVS-extended Python interpreter installations.
+The first one is based on the integrated PyCactvs interpreter version available from the original CACTVS package, while the second one uses a vanilla Python interpreter which is loading CACTVS as an external module and also includes a Conda package environment.

-Both version can be used in the same fashion, either go into directory
+Both version can be used in the same way, either go into directory

     cd pycactvs  ~or~   cd pycactvs-conda